 A complete reference implementation exists which can be used free of charge as is, or as inspiration for an organisation-specific custom approach.
-Comprehensive guidance has been written on how to implement AppSensor-like systems (see resources listed on the following page).
+Comprehensive guidance has been written on how to implement AppSensor-like systems (see the AppSensor microsite, AppSensor Introduction for Developers, and AppSensor Guide listed in Further Information).
 The planning stages are probably the most time-consuming aspect of implementing AppSensor.